Posted on by Penny Walshe

 So, if you are a private landlord or tenant, what does this mean for you?

-- Electrical installations must be inspected and tested before the start of a new tenancy from 1st July 2020
+- Electrical installations must be inspected and tested before the start of any new tenancy between July 2020 and April 2021.

 - Checks must be carried out on any existing tenancies by 1st April 2021.